nadineamin/pisa_data_analysis/README.md

 > 'exploration_template.ipynb' is the Jupyter Notebook with both the exploratory and explanatory data analyses.
 The .html file is also included 'exploration_template.html'.

-> 'slide_deck_template.ipynb' is the Jupyter Notebook slideshow with the summary of the most important findings.
+> 'slide_deck_template.ipynb' is the slideshow with the summary of the most important findings.
 The .html slideshow is also included 'slide_deck_template.html'.

-> 'output_toggle.tpl' is a file used in the 'slide_deck_template.ipynb' notebook to hide the code lines from the slideshow.
+> 'output_toggle.tpl' is a file used in the 'slide_deck_template.ipynb' slideshow to hide the code lines from the slideshow.

 > 'df.csv' is the file with the final results exported from the 'exploration_template.ipynb' notebook to be used in the 'slide_deck_template.ipynb' slideshow.